barkh22g/OpenRefine/docs/docs/manual/installing.md

 <TabItem value="mac">

-Once you have downloaded the `.dmg` file, open it and drag the OpenRefine icon onto the Applications folder icon (just like you would normally install Mac applications).
+Once you have downloaded the `.dmg` file from [the downloads page](https://openrefine.org/download.html), open it and drag the OpenRefine icon onto the Applications folder icon (just like you would normally install Mac applications).

 </TabItem>